AlibabaCloudDocs/oss/intl.en-US/Best Practices/Terraform/Use Terraform to manage OSS.md

-# Use Terraform to manage OSS {#concept_nqx_wps_zfb .concept}
+# Use Terraform to manage OSS

-This topic describes how to install and configure Terraform and how to use Terraform to manage OSS.
+This topic describes how to install, configure, and use Terraform to manage OSS.

-## Install and configure Terraform {#section_twh_cqs_zfb .section}
+## Install and configure Terraform

-Before using Terraform, follow these steps to install and configure Terraform:
+Before you use Terraform, perform the following steps to install and configure Terraform:

-1. Download the installation package applicable to your operating system from [Terraform official website](https://www.terraform.io/downloads.html).
-In this topic, Terraform is installed and configured in Linux as an example.
+1. Download the software package applicable to your operating system from [Download Terraform](https://www.terraform.io/downloads.html).

+    In this topic, Terraform is installed and configured in a Linux operating system as an example.

-2. Extract the installation package to the following path: /usr/local/bin.
-If you extract the executable file to another path, you must add the path to global variables.
+2. Decompress the package to /usr/local/bin.

+    To decompress the executable file to another directory, you must add the path to global variables.

-3. Run the path verification command.
-If a list of available Terraform options is displayed, Terraform is installed successfully.
+3. Run Terraform to verify the path configuration.
+If a list of available Terraform options is displayed, the installation is complete.

     ```
     [root@test bin]#terraform
     Usage: terraform [-version] [-help] <command> [args]
     ```

-4. Create and authorize a RAM user.
+4. Create a RAM user and grant permissions to the user.

     1. Log on to the [RAM console](https://ram.console.aliyun.com/#/overview).

-    2. Create a RAM user named Terraform and create an AccessKey for the user.
-For more information, see [Create a RAM user](https://help.aliyun.com/document_detail/28637.html#concept-gpm-ccf-xdb).
+    2. Create a RAM user named Terraform.
+Create an AccessKey pair for the user.

+        For more information, see [Create a RAM user](/intl.en-US/RAM User Management/Create a RAM user.md).

     3. Authorize the RAM user.

-You can add relevant permissions to the Terraform RAM user as needed.
-For detailed steps, see [Authorize RAM users](https://help.aliyun.com/document_detail/28639.html#concept-t13-3gf-xdb).
+        You can add relevant management permissions to the Terraform RAM user.
+For more information, see [Grant permissions to a RAM user](/intl.en-US/RAM User Management/Grant permissions to a RAM user.md).

-    **Note:** To maintain data security, do not use the AccessKey of your Alibaba Cloud account to configure Terraform.
+    **Note:** For security reasons, do not use the AccessKey pair of your Alibaba Cloud account to configure Terraform.

+5. Create a test directory.

-5. You must create a separate directory for each Terraform project.
-Therefore, create a test directory first: terraform-test.
+    You must create a separate working directory for each Terraform project.
+In this example, create a test directory named terraform-test.

     ```
     [root@test bin]#mkdir terraform-test
     ```

-6. Enter the terraform-test directory.
+6. Go to the Terraform-test directory.

     ```
     [root@test bin]#cd terraform-test
     [root@test terraform-test]#
     ```

 7. Create a configuration file.

-Terraform reads all \*.tf and \*.tfvars files in the directory when running.
-Therefore, you can write configuration information to different files as needed.
-Some common configuration files are described as follows:
+    Terraform reads all \*.tf and \*.tfvars files in the directory when Terraform runns.
+You can write configuration information to different files.
+Frequently used configuration files:

     ```
-    provider.tf: Used to configure providers.
+    provider.tf                -- used to configure providers
-    terraform.tfvars: Used to configure the variables required to configure providers.
+    terraform.tfvars      -- used to configure the variables required to configure providers
-    varable.tf: Used to configure universal variables.
+    varable.tf                  -- used to configure universal variables
-    resource.tf: Used to define resources.
+    resource.tf                -- used to define resources
-    data.tf: Used to define package files.
+    data.tf                        -- used to define package files
-    output.tf: Used to configure the output.
+    output.tf                    -- used to configure the output
     ```

-    For example, when you create the provider.tf file, you can configure your authentication information as follows:
+    For example, when you create the provider.tf file, you can configure your authentication information based on the following format:

     ```
     [root@test terraform-test]# vim provider.tf